• Free shipping on all orders

 Before You Start: When You Need to See a Vet

 Before we get into this guide, any cat suffering from dehydration must see a vet as soon as possible.
-If you suspect your cat is dehydrated or beginning to become dehydrated, you should first contact a veterinarian before offering homemade electrolytes.
+If you suspect your cat is dehydrated or beginning to become dehydrated, you should contact a veterinarian before offering homemade electrolytes to your cat.

 Signs of dehydration include: